When Charles Pollack created a marijuana research center in 2016 at Thomas Jefferson University, his idea was considered visionary.

 Pollack’s wife called the woman at work, begging to know if her husband’s obsession had turned physical (it hadn’t), and told her Pollack’s preoccupation with her “wasn’t the first.”

-Pollack self-reported the harassment to Jefferson’s human resources department in January 2019, according to a Jefferson spokesperson.
+Pollack self-reported the potential violation of Jefferson policy to Jefferson’s human resources department in January 2019, according to a Jefferson spokesperson.

 Jefferson hired the law firm Klehr Harrison to conduct an investigation.
-During the probe, Pollack took a leave, and told an Inquirer reporter he was “building houses in Mexico.”
-When the law firm’s report was delivered in April, he quietly resigned.
+During the probe, Pollack took a leave, and told an Inquirer reporter he was ‘building houses in Mexico’ and quietly resigned in April.
 It’s unclear what the terms of his severance were or how much money he was paid.
 Jefferson’s spokesperson said the university could not discuss the matter.